arne1212/BioVizJS/README.md

 To make use of the library, copy the contents of vitasight into a .js file in your working directory.
 For usage in HTML files simple include the .js file via a script tag.

+Alternatively the library can be directly included without the need to create a own local file by using the link <https://cdn.jsdelivr.net/gh/arne1212/BioVizJS/dist/vitasight.js> via the Content Delivery Network [jsDelivr](https://www.jsdelivr.com/).

 ```
 project/
 └── src/